- Williams College (B.A., magna cum laude, with Highest Honors in Political Science, 1985)

 Mr. Short has been recognized for his skills and leadership by lawyers and judges alike.
 He has been named a Washington Super Lawyer for several years (2014-2020, Thomson Reuters) and has held a Peer Review Rating of AV® Preeminent™ (5.0 out of 5.0) from Martindale-Hubbell since 2013.
-Mr. Short currently serves as a Trustee on the Board of the King County Bar Association, and he previously served as the President of the Federal Bar Association of the Western District of Washington and a Lawyer Representative to the Ninth Circuit Judicial Conference by appointment of the federal judges of the Western District of Washington.
+Mr. Short recently served on the Board of Trustees of the King County Bar Association and previously served as the President of the Federal Bar Association of the Western District of Washington (WDWA) and a Lawyer Representative to the Ninth Circuit Judicial Conference by appointment of the WDWA federal judges.

 Before joining Susman Godfrey in 2006, Mr. Short was a federal prosecutor and the Supervisor of the Complex Crimes Unit of the U.S. Attorney’s Office for the Western District of Washington, where he specialized in white collar criminal cases involving securities fraud, investment fraud, financial fraud, Internet and computer crime, and intellectual property crime.